Last updated on October 4th, 2022 at 07:41 pm

 Most people seem to think that all the visitors to Corfu arrive on charter flights to the island.

-And certainly these do come from all over Europe nowadays- looking at the arrivals board there are flights from Hungary, Belarus, Ukraine, Poland, and others in additional to those traditionally associated with Corfu such as Gatwick and Manchester.
+And certainly, these do come from all over Europe nowadays- looking at the arrivals board there are flights from Hungary, Belarus, Ukraine, Poland, and others in addition to those traditionally associated with Corfu such as Gatwick and Manchester.

 The port of Igoumenitsa opposite Corfu has expanded vastly in recent years and there is a very frequent ferry service to Corfu taking about 1 and a half hours.

 The boats are well equipped and comfortable, and the visitor can enjoy sitting on the sundeck sipping a drink whilst watching the island get larger as the ship approaches.